Julia Stone

 Julia Stone (born 13 April 1984) is an Australian folk singer-songwriter and multi-instrumentalist.
-She is the sister of Angus Stone, with whom she has collaborated in professional music, and is also a solo musician.
+She is a sister of Angus Stone, with whom she has collaborated in professional music, and is also a solo musician.
 Her debut solo album, The Memory Machine, was released in September 2010.
 Her second solo album, By the Horns, was released in May 2012, and peaked at No. 11 on the ARIA Albums Chart.

-Biography

 Early life

 Julia Stone was born on 13 April 1984 and grew up in Sydney.
 Her parents, Kim and John Stone, were both folk musicians.
 Stone's older sister is Catherine (born ca. 1982) and her younger brother is Angus Stone (born 27 April 1986).
 Stone attended Newport Primary School and Barrenjoey High School.
 At primary school she joined the school band with her father teaching and her siblings accompanying.
-At family gatherings when the children performed, Stone played trumpet, Catherine on saxophone and Angus on trombone with Kim singing and John on keyboard or guitar.
+At family gatherings when the children performed, Stone played trumpet, Catherine saxophone and Angus trombone with Kim singing and John on keyboard or guitar.

+Career

 2005–present: Julia and Angus

-After finishing secondary school and while on a holiday with her brother in South America, Stone was impressed by his musical talent, "[Angus] was writing amazing songs ... [he] had shown me how to play guitar in Bolivia, and those songs had gotten me through that year".
+After finishing secondary school and while on a holiday with her brother in South America, Stone was impressed by his musical talent. "[Angus] was writing amazing songs ... [he] had shown me how to play guitar in Bolivia, and those songs had gotten me through that year."
 Subsequently, Stone started writing her own songs.
-By 2005 Stone was playing at open mic nights, sometimes Angus performed backing vocals – their first such gig, at the Coogee Bay Hotel, they performed "Tears".
+By 2005 Stone was playing at open mics; sometimes Angus performed backing vocals – at their first such gig, at the Coogee Bay Hotel, they performed "Tears".
 After playing split sets with each singing backing vocals to the other's material, in 2006, they started a duo, Angus & Julia Stone.
 In March that year the pair recorded their debut extended play, Chocolates and Cigarettes, which was released in August.
 Since then the group has released five EPs, a compilation album and four studio albums.

 Angus & Julia Stone's second album, Down the Way (March 2010), debuted at number one on the ARIA Albums Chart and was certified 3× platinum in 2011.
 It was the highest-selling album by an Australian artist for 2010.
 At the ARIA Music Awards of 2010 the duo won ARIA Album of the Year for Down the Way and ARIA Single of the Year for "Big Jet Plane".
-The track, "Big Jet Plane", was voted at number-one position in the Triple J Hottest 100 in 2011 by the station's listeners.
+The track "Big Jet Plane" was voted number one in the Triple J Hottest 100 in 2011 by the station's listeners.